 Former Vice President Al Gore is the founder and chairman of The Climate Reality Project, a nonprofit devoted to solving the climate crisis.

 President of Bodegas Torres.
 Miguel joined the Torres family business in 1962, after studies at universities in Barcelona and Dijon, where he specialised in Oenology and Viticulture.
-He has written several books, the most recognised being Vineyards and Wines.
-First published in 1977 it is now in its seventh revised and updated edition, available in Spanish and English.

 PhD, wine scientist and the Stephen Sinclair Scott Endowed Chair in Enology in the Department of Chemical Engineering at U.C.
 Davis